KeplerGO/kepler-dashboard/README.md

-# A dashboard for NASA's Kepler and K2 missions
+# An automated dashboard for NASA's Kepler and K2 missions
 ***Because Kepler is ran from the heart of Silicon Valley.***

 ## Usage